lorenzo-rovigatti/comp_bio_notes/introduction.md

 Algorithmic complexity also applies to memory footprint, known as space complexity, which describes the amount of memory an algorithm requires relative to the input size.
 Often, there is a tradeoff between time and memory, where optimizing for faster execution might increase memory usage and vice versa.
 Understanding these tradeoffs helps in selecting the most appropriate algorithm for a given problem, ensuring efficient use of computational resources.
 :::

 Using the notation introduced in the box, we can estimate the cost of the "brute-force" algorithm as follows.
-Given an amount N, a solution can contain $N / c$ times a coin $c$, and one way of not containing it.
+Given an amount N, a solution can either not contain $c$, or contain it up to $N / c$ times.
 As a result, we have $(N / c) + 1$ ways of using each coin $c$, and we have $n$ such coins.
 Disregarding multiplying constants and lower-order terms, the overal complexity is then $\mathcal{O}(N^n)$.
-It is hard to understate how bad is an exponential scaling.
+It is hard to overstate how bad is an exponential scaling.
 We have to do better!

 Let's try with a "greedy" algorithm: we find a solution by taking the largest coin $c$ that is smaller than $N$ and applying the same operation to $N - c$, until the remaining amount becomes zero.
 Applying this algorithm to the example above would immediately yield the correct $S = \{1, 2, 5\}$ solution.
 The algorithmic complexity is also much better: the worst-case scenario is the one where we use coins of the same size, which would yield $\mathcal{O}(N)$.
-However, note the algorithm requires that at each iteration we find the largest coin that is smaller than the residual amount.
+However, the algorithm requires that at each iteration we find the largest coin that is smaller than the residual amount.
 This can be done by either looping over $C$ at each iteration, which would make the complexity $\mathcal{O}(Nn)$, or, which is much better, by sorting $C$ beforehand, so that the total algorithmic complexity would be $\mathcal{O}(N) + \mathcal{O}(n \log n)$.
 This is **much** better than an exponential complexity.
 Unfortunately, greedy algorithms are known to be heavily attracted to local minima.
 For instance, if $N = 8$ and $C = \{1, 4, 5\}$, the greedy algorithm would yield a solution with 4 coins, since $8 = 5 + 1 + 1 + 1$.
 However it is clear that the best solution in this case is $8 = 4 + 4$.

 We need an algorithm that is fast but does reliably find the correct solution.
 In order to do so, we need to find a way of casting the solution to the problem in terms of solutions of subproblems.
 To do so we define the accessory function $w(x)$: